What is craniopharyngioma?

-Increased pressure within the brain causes maybe of the symptoms of craniopharyngioma.
+Increased pressure within the brain might cause the symptoms of craniopharyngioma.
 Other symptoms result from pressure on the optic tract and pituitary gland.
-Common symptoms include:

 - Delayed development